DaRon Gilbert: Professional career

+Detroit Lions

 After going unselected in the 2024 NFL Draft, Gilbert signed with the Lions as an undrafted free agent on April 27, 2024.
 On August 20, Gilbert was waived with an injury settlement.
 Gilbert signed with the practice squad on December 26.
 He signed a reserve/future contract on January 21, 2025.

 On August 26, 2025, Gilbert was waived by the Lions as part of final roster cuts.

+Birmingham Stallions

+On January 14, 2026, Gilbert was selected by the Birmingham Stallions of the United Football League (UFL).

 Personal life

-Gilbert was born in Detroit and went to Brother Rice in Michigan for high school where he played safety and wide receiver.
+Gilbert was born in Detroit and went to Brother Rice in Michigan for high school where he played safety and wide receiver. now he works with Camdyn Edwards in Utica Michigan.